Calculate your property taxes before your next purchase.

-Long-time home of the National Football League’s Pro Bowl, host of famous artists like Bruno Mars and Michael Jackson, and venue for the popular Swap Meet, the Aloha Stadium has been a central feature of Oahu for over forty years.
-When it was first built, it was a state-of-the-art facility with four moveable sections, allowing the 50,000-seat stadium to be configured to a football, soccer, or baseball field.
+When Aloha Stadium was first built, it was a state-of-the-art facility with four moveable sections, allowing the 50,000-seat stadium to be configured to a football, soccer, or baseball field.

-But now, the Aloha Stadium is showing signs of aging, salt-water weathering, code non-compliance, and lack of amenities.
+But now, it's showing signs of aging, salt-water weathering, code non-compliance, and lack of amenities.
 The State of Hawaii Department of Accounting and General Services (DAGS) published reports showing the current stadium needs $300 million in health and safety repairs and another $121 million for the stadium to be compliant with ADA laws.

 Instead of putting millions of dollars into repairing the old Oahu stadium, in 2019, the state legislature appropriated $350 million for building a new stadium.
 The state also plans to partner with a private developer to form a public-private partnership.

 This will be more than a stadium – but the project is called the New Aloha Stadium Entertainment District (NASED) and has plans for a live, work, and play community for both Hawaii residents and visitors to the island.
 The current 98-acre Aloha Stadium site in Halawa, near the community of Aiea, will be transformed to include the following and more:

 Despite delays to the Aloha Stadium district project have caused people in Hawaii to start comparing Aloha Stadium to the Honolulu Rail Transit project, officials say they are carefully planning pre-construction to ensure the budget is maintained.